vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 ![app_architecture](../images/app_architecture.png)
 <!-- --------------------------------- -->

-- The Ledger device acts as a signing box and it defers most of the technical complexity to a **wallet application** (Ledger Live or a third-party wallet).
+- The Ledger device acts as a signing box and it defers most of the technical complexity to a **wallet application** (Ledger Live or a third-party wallet.
+It can be a web app, a desktop app or a mobile app.).
 The wallet application contains the business logic and is (typically) a GUI, running on a computer or a phone connected to the device.
 - The Nano application acts as a transaction signer key in a deterministic way.
 Having a publicly listed Nano application is a mandatory requirement before getting your blockchain supported on Ledger Live.
 - In the case of Ledger Live, and for performance reason, a third layer is handling the indexing of transaction for a given blockchain.